mrsarm/spring-react-crud/README.md

 Or use `./mvnw` instead of `mvn` (`mvnw.cmd` for Window platforms).

-Then access the application with http://localhost:8080/, or access to the API with http://localhost:8080/api/
+Then access the application with http://localhost:8080/, or access to the API with http://localhost:8080/api/.

-One of the user to access the app with privileged access is `frodo@local`, and the password `admin`.
-Check the initial dataset in the [DatabaseLoader.java](src/main/java/ar/com/mrdev/app/user/DatabaseLoader.java#L46-L50) file.
+One of the users to access the app with privileged permissions is `frodo@local`, and the password `admin`.
+Check and edit the initial dataset in the [DatabaseLoader.java](src/main/java/ar/com/mrdev/app/user/DatabaseLoader.java#L46-L50) file.

-If you access the API through the HAL browser, it will required to sign-in like with the dash panel using a web page provided by Spring Security, but if you are going to consume the API with a 3rd party tool you will need to authenticate using
+If you access the API through the HAL browser, it will require to sign-in like with the dash panel using a web page provided by Spring Security, but if you are going to consume the API with a 3rd party tool you will need to authenticate using